20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 Key takeaway: Offers and incentives are a great way to entice customers to engage.
 You can encourage more adoption and help them see the value of the product.
 Remember to add an element of urgency to encourage quicker action.

-Social proof is among the best ways to nudge customers for conversion.
+Social proof is one of the best ways to nudge customers for conversion.
+I’ve found that people like what other people like.

 Studies show 91% of consumers will trust a recommendation from someone they know.
 Your onboarding message should have social proof to reassure new buyers of your value.